 Fall Dates: mid-September to mid-December

-Spring Dates: mid-January to mid-April
+Spring Dates: mid-January to beginning of May

 This semester-long program allows students the opportunity to explore British culture, history, and literature at Canterbury Christ Church University (CCCU) while earning Madison College credit.
 Students take some classes alongside British students while also enrolling in specialty designed courses for American students.
 Cultural excursions provide insight into England’s rich and varied history.
 There is also a summer option of this program, where students enroll in two classes.